How to Choose a Gaming Laptop: Your Ultimate Buying Guide

 Key Takeaways

-• ✓ GPU is the most critical component for gaming performance.
+• ✓ Graphics Card (GPU) is the most crucial component for gaming performance.

 How It Works